Students entering the Professional Fundraising Program must have strong communication skills.

 Computer access issues and/or technology failures do not excuse a student from any aspect of the program and is not sufficient justification for dropping the program.

 Workload and Time Commitment

-Consistent attendance, even in an online format, is key.
-Each week students will be provided with some form of learning assessment (quizzes, papers, tests, discussions, etc.) on the course content.
-These assessments must be completed on or before the last day of that module; there are no exceptions.
+Consistent engagement, even in an online format, is key.
+Each week students will be provided with some form of learning assessment (reflections, papers, and discussions) on the course content.
+These assessments must be completed each week to receive the certificate; there are no exceptions.
 Modules close according to a schedule and cannot be extended; after that period students will no longer have access to that module.
-Vacation and other planned events, as well as unplanned events/circumstances, do not excuse students from their coursework; students must complete all work in each module while that module is open.
+Vacation and other planned events, as well as unplanned events/circumstances, do not excuse students from their coursework but with the course being accessible from anywhere with an internet connection you are able to plan around these events; students are expected to complete all work in each module while that module is open.
 Modules cannot be retaken and/or extended for any reason.
 It is recommended that students print the module content at the beginning of each module for future reference.

 There are no required textbooks for this course.

 Two weeks prior to starting your class, you will be given access to an Orientation to introduce you to navigating the learning management system.